 - The suspension of their driver’s license

-Drivers with a significantly elevated BAC can face harsher criminal charges.
+Drivers with a significantly elevated blood alcohol concentration can face harsher criminal charges.
 The legal limit for drivers over 21 is 0.07%.
 Drivers who exceed this BAC level can face “adult” DUI charges.
-These charges can lead to jail time and higher fines.
+These charges can lead to jail time, higher fines, and additional penalties.

 Handle Under 21 DUI Charges with a Lawyer

 A DUI can stay on your criminal record indefinitely in California if you are under 21.
-It can also stay on your driving record for 10 years.
-We’re here to help you handle DUI charges before you are convicted.
-Contact a DUI lawyer in Los Angeles now to get help.
-We’ll review your situation with a free consultation.
+It can also remain on your driving record for 10 years.
+At Los Angeles DUI Lawyer, we’re here to connect you with an attorney who can help you handle your DUI charges before you are convicted.